MACCHIA’S Jesus the Spirit Baptizer: Christology in Light of Pentecost WINS 2019 AWARD OF EXCELLENCE

-(Lakeland, Fla.)
-The Foundation for Pentecostal Scholarship (TFFPS) has conferred its 2015 awards for excellence in Pentecostal scholarship.
-TFFPS president, Robert Graves, announced the awards during the 2015 Conference of the Society for Pentecostal Studies convening at Southeastern University, March 12–14.
-One book award and two article awards were conferred.
+(Hyattsville, MD, March 2, 2019) The Foundation for Pentecostal Scholarship (TFFPS) has conferred its 2019 awards for excellence in Pentecostal scholarship.
+The awards were announced at the 2019 Conference of the Society for Pentecostal Studies.
+One book award and three article awards were conferred.

 Now Available: The Foundation's first anthology--Strangers to Fire: When Tradition Trumps Scripture--Click on cover to purchase (when there, please click "Like" for Facebook)